Kirb101/NuggetWeb/README.md

 # NuggyNet
 ### A web browser developed by AWETheBird only because he was bored.

+# This is read-only now.
+Go to the [NEW REPO](https://www.github.com/NuggyNet/NuggyNet) for updates.

 ~AWETheBrowser~ / ~NuggetWeb~ / NuggyNet is based off the PyQt5 framework.
 Sadly, PyQtWebEngine is based off Chromium, but sometime I will try to make my own web engine titled "WebNoctis"!

 Below, you can see a picture of NuggyNet v1.4.
 I'm too lazy to update the image so here's a picture of NuggetWeb v1.4